dghubble/gologin/README.md

 See the [example](examples) apps for more details.

 Check out the available auth provider packages.
-Each has handlers for the web authorization flow and ensures the `ctx` contains the appropriate type of user/account (e.g. a [go-github](https://github.com/google/go-github) User for Github) and the access token.
+Each has handlers for the web authorization flow and ensures the `ctx` contains the appropriate type of user/account and the access token.

 ### Going Further

-If you wish to define your own failure ContextHandler, you can get the reason for the error from the `ctx` using `WithError`.
-See [gologin](http://godoc.org/github.com/dghubble/gologin).
+If you wish to define your own failure `ContextHandler`, you can get the error from the `ctx` using `ErrorFromContext(ctx)`.

 ## Mobile